 There are two obvious solutions.
 The first is to hire a wedding planner.
 This isn’t a possibility for some due to their high fees and occasionally conflicting tastes.
 The second it to elope.
 You might literally feel the stress fall off of your shoulders when you make this decision.

 If environmental responsibility is a value that you and your fiancé hold dear, eloping is an amazing option.
 Weddings have the potential to create a large amount of waste, mainly from paper products, food, water, and electricity.
 The largest factor, however, is the amount of carbon emissions created by the travel it takes for all of the guests to arrive.
 Whether they arrive by car, plane, or train, the damage is done.
 If you try to live a green lifestyle and the thought of this makes you cringe, elopement is the way to go.
 Throw on your vintage dress, jump in your electric car, and exchange your ethical origin rings in the location of your choice.
 If you love nature and you think that floral arrangements should stay planted in the ground, grab an officiant and say your vows in your favorite outdoor location!
 Outdoor weddings can be an ideal way to incorporate your love of nature.

 Traditional weddings can be green too!
-If you want more information on how to have a green wedding, check out our Green Weddings blog.
+If you want more information on how to have a green wedding, Pinterest is a great way to source ideas.